Founded in 2001, MainStream Aquaculture has rapidly grown from concept, to proud industry leaders.

 2014

-Mainstream begins constructing the largest production facility of its type in the world
+Mainstream became the largest supplier of Barramundi fingerlings in the world.

 2016